JustiP3/pugpro/README.md

 To Do:

-- Create an edit profile component
+- Add a relavent form to Edit Profile Component

-- Add functionality to the header menu button and home button
+- Landing Header menu button should display a dropdown menu

--create first draft of all components
+-create first draft of all components - other user's profile, create game, find game, search/add friends

 -Configure User form - make form reactive, additional input fields will appear after submitting one input